 We’ve decided to look them up and picked the most dominant names and interesting use cases for you to reflect on.

 While some questionable startup-wanna-be projects have been popping out ideas for technology implementation on bitcointalk threads, the leading enterprises meant business.

 We’ve already mentioned Facebook, who founded a closed-door blockchain department that caused a certain spate of rumors.
-Apparently, according to Mark Zuckerberg, the social media platform is working on implementing blockchain identities for users that will eventually change the way of monetizing their data.
-So who else is on the list of companies using blockchain technology?
+And who else is on the list of companies using blockchain technology?

 The world’s leading technology company used to have mixed feelings about cryptocurrencies in the past with all that banning of crypto-related ads and then reversing it for some selected exchanges.
 However, Google seems to be more positive about blockchain in general and has been systematically investing in the technology.
 In February 2019, it introduced a set of search tools that allow interested parties to search and analyze transaction data of 8 principal blockchains.
 While one can consider this innovation as the first important step towards popularizing blockchain, some skeptics argue that it might also be a slippery slope to centralization.

 The idea of an Amazon native digital currency for sure agitates crypto enthusiasts.
 Although we’re not quite there yet, Amazon has come up with their Managed Blockchain solution, which provides blockchain tools for companies to use the technology minus the burden of building everything from scratch themselves.
 The service offers to build scalable blockchains on top of Hyperledger Fabric, Ethereum, Philips, Guardian, and other major companies are already among their clients.